Affordable Care Act (ACA) Frequently Asked Questions

 Q16: How does an employer determine if it is an “applicable large employer”?

-A16: The proposed regulations require employers to look back at prior year to make the determination for the then current year.
+A16: The final regulations require employers to look back at prior year to make the determination for the then current year.

 The result, if not a whole number, is then rounded to the next lowest whole number.
 If the result of this calculation for the prior year is less than 50, the employer is not an applicable large employer for the current calendar year.
 If the result of this calculation is 50 or more, the employer is an applicable large employer for the current calendar year, regardless of how many full-time employees the employer has in the current calendar year, unless the limited exception for seasonal workers applies.

-Q17: What is the limited exception for seasonal employees?
+Q17: What is the limited exception for seasonal workers?

 Q18: How do the Shared Responsibility rules apply to entities that are treated as a single employer under the Internal Revenue Code (“tax controlled groups”)?

 A19: A full-time employee is an employee who works an average of at least 30 hours of service per week or 130 hours of service per month.
 Hours of service include paid time off due to vacation, holiday, illness, incapacity (including disability), layoff, jury duty, military duty or leave of absence.
-Hours of service also includes certain unpaid time if the employee is absent due to USERRA, FMLA, or jury duty.
 An employee's hours worked outside of the United States are disregarded, provided that the compensation for those hours of service constitutes foreign source income.

 Under the ACA, “employee” is defined by the common law standard and, as such, non-employee directors, sole proprietors, partners, 2-percent or more shareholders in an S corporation, and "leased employees” (as defined in Code Section 414(n)(2)) are not treated as employees.
 However, an employee who provides services as both an employee and non-employee (such as an individual serving as both an employee and a director) is an employee with respect to his or her hours of service as an employee.